 Intended learning outcomes

-Upon successful completion of this subject, students will:
+Upon completion of this subject, students should have:

-- demonstrate ethical integrity in written work and classroom activities, including a deep ethical engagement with evolutionary ideas and their impact.
+- demonstrated a high level of ethical integrity in written work and classroom activities, including a deep ethical engagement with evolutionary ideas and their impact.